Corvimae/PlumeVN/README.md

 `title="Title Name"` - Defines the name of the visual novel

 `mainScene="sceneName"` - Tells Plume which scene should be loaded first.
 Should not include .scene

+`globalScriptFile="myScript.py"` - Tells Plume what Python file it should treat as the global script file.
+If no `globalScriptFile` is specified, Plume will not use one.

+`stageWidth="1000"` - Defines the width of the workable stage

+`stageHeight = "700"` - Defines the height of the workable stage